Split-Evolution Quantum Phase Estimation for Particle-Conserving Hamiltonians: Gate counts and depths analysis

 Similar substitution gains apply to iterative QPE.
 Each iteration requires a controlled application of $U(\tau)^{2^j}$ and this controlled block can be replaced by the CSWAP-gadget ${S}_{U^{2^j}}$ (either in a SE-QPE or cat-SE-QPE implementation of the gadget) with the same balanced factorization as above.
 Consequently, the per-iteration costs follow Eqs.~\eqref{eq:block_qpe} and \eqref{eq:block_qppe}.

-Control of a blackbox unitary cannot be performed by a quantum circuit \cite{Araujo_2014}.
-As such, in order to obtain the control overhead factors, we consider Trotterized implementations of time evolution for the second-quantized Hamiltonian in double-factorized form \cite{Motta_2021, PhysRevLett.120.110501},
+Because controlling a black-box unitary is not an explicit circuit-level operation, the control overhead must be evaluated for a specific implementation\cite{Araujo_2014}.
+We therefore consider Trotterized implementations of time evolution for the second-quantized Hamiltonian in double-factorized form \cite{Motta_2021, PhysRevLett.120.110501},

-where $\hat W_l = e^{\sum_{i>j}[\log \mathbf{W}_l]_{ij}(a^{\dagger}_ia_j - a^{\dagger}_ja_i)}$ are basis rotations that transform the one- and two-body blocks into $Z$- and $ZZ$-diagonal form \cite{Motta_2021, PhysRevLett.120.110501}.
+where $L$ is the number of double-factorized terms and $\hat W_l = e^{\sum_{i>j}[\log \mathbf{W}_l]_{ij}(a^{\dagger}_ia_j - a^{\dagger}_ja_i)}$ are basis rotations that transform the one- and two-body blocks into $Z$- and $ZZ$-diagonal form \cite{Motta_2021, PhysRevLett.120.110501}.
 The substitutions can be used with alternative implementations as well, not only with Trotterization.
 In the analytical cost estimates we assume $\alpha_i \neq 0$ and $\beta_{ij}^{(l)} \neq 0$, however in practice, some coefficients may be close to zero.
 Using single-step first- or second-order Trotterization, the time evolution operator can be taken as

 or, using the second-order symmetric formula,

 where

 and $\hat W_{l-1,l} = \hat W_{l-1}^{\dagger}\hat W_{l}$, with $\hat W_{l,l-1} = \hat W_l^\dagger \hat W_{l-1} = \hat W_{l-1,l}^\dagger$ and the product $\prod_{l=L}^{1}$ is ordered with decreasing $l$.
 Since $\hat W_{l-1,l}$ (and $\hat W_{l,l-1}$) has the same circuit structure as any other $\hat W_l$, we cost all such blocks using a single representative.
 In what follows we write $U(\tau)$ to denote either $U^{(1)}(\tau)$ or $U^{(2)}(\tau)$.
 The costs for the building blocks $W_l$, $U_0(\tau)$, $U_l(\tau)$, their controlled versions, and the CSWAP layers used are summarized in Table~\ref{tab:primitive_costs}.
 In particular, under all-to-all connectivity and even $N$, the dense $ZZ$ kernels $U_l(\tau)$ can be scheduled in $O(N)$ two-qubit depth via perfect matchings \cite{Behzad_1967,Guerreschi_2018}, whereas their controlled counterparts are ancilla-bottlenecked and scale as $O(N^2)$ in two-qubit depth (Table~\ref{tab:primitive_costs}).